Multi-vendor getting started for admin

 Step 12: Adjust the vendor payout options

-Unless the multivendor store/online marketplace has been configured to use a payment method that will automatically transfer the money from sales to the vendors, the store owner will have to pay the money to the vendors based on payout requests submitted by them.
-The store administrator should specify how they wish to work with vendor payout requests.
-This can be done using the payout related settings in the Finance section of the Multi-vendor addon settings page.
-For example, the administrator can set a minimal balance that a vendor must have to be able to request a payout of their earnings, or they can enable an email notification for payout requests, and so on.
+Unless the multivendor store/online marketplace has been configured to use a payment method that will automatically transfer the money from the sales to the accounts of participating vendors, the store owner will have to track vendor earnings and to do payouts into the accounts of the vendors.
+To facilitate the process, payout requests can be used.
+This feature enables vendors to request a payout of their share of the revenue accumulated on the account of the store owner/storefront operator, and the administrator - to approve or decline such a request.
+If the store administrator intends to use this feature, they should adjust the payout related settings in the Finance section of the Multi-vendor addon settings page.
+For example, the administrator can set a minimal balance that a vendor must have to be able to request a payout of their earnings, enable an email notification for payout requests, and so on.

 Step 13: Check and adjust the Multi-vendor Appearance settings